Chirantan-1/liches_bot/README.md

 Open lichess, then run the code, next start a game.
 Hover your mouse over the top left corner of the board and press ctrl+1 and hover your mouse over the bottom right corner of the board and press ctrl+2.
 To play a move press ctrl+q

+# liches_bot 3

+Open lichess, then run the code, next start a game.
+Hover your mouse over the top left corner of the board and press ctrl+1 and hover your mouse over the bottom right corner of the board and press ctrl+2.
+Then press ctrl+3 to start the bot